-Those best practices will include:
+Those best practices include:

 - a.
 Creating a focus that goes beyond alumni events and one-way communications to true alumni engagement across all parts of the campus, including a centralized approach/source to linking alumni to opportunities ranging from admissions to academics to career development to fund-raising, etc. - b.
 Broadening our affinity group approach, to an inclusive, all alumni class-focused approach, executed via: - i.
 Class-focused efforts that begin with early recruitment of class leaders and creation of class spirit during undergraduate years. - ii.
 Class leadership committees to provide volunteers to help plan and execute activities. - c.
-A comprehensive reunion program (multi-day, apart from Homecoming, all 5-year classes have class events, etc.) - d.
-Actively involving faculty in alumni engagement efforts. - i.
-Involve faculty in doing what they do best sharing knowledge with our alumni as the beneficiaries, on a national and worldwide basis using contemporary communications channels.
+Exploration of a comprehensive reunion program (multi-day, apart from Homecoming, all 5-year classes have class events, etc.)